• Menu

 How you take your benefits when you retire is a big decision and depends on what is right for you.
 It's important to have all the information you need to make it.

-It may be useful to speak to an FCA-registered financial adviser before making your decision, especially if you are considering a transfer.
-If your transfer value is over £30,000 (excluding AVCs) you will need to take financial advice before you can transfer out to a DC arrangement and your adviser must be authorised by the FCA to provide advice on pension transfers.
+It may be useful to speak to a financial adviser before making your decision, especially if you are considering a transfer.
+If your transfer value is over £30,000 (excluding AVCs) you will need to take financial advice before you can transfer out to a DC arrangement and your adviser must be authorised by the Financial Conduct Authority (FCA) to provide advice on pension transfers.

 It's important to remember that the Trustee and Scheme administrator are unable to provide you with advice and are not responsible for any advice you receive.